gruggeri/ntft/README.md

 <!--/html_preserve-->

-This will print the HTML code in the md file, even though you will not see it printed in the preview.
+This will print the HTML code in the md file, even though you will not see it printed in the preview (nor in github).

 You can now copy and paste the md file on the platform.